Federal Member for Deakin 2007-2013

 As a Member of Parliament, Mike chaired the House of Representatives Standing Committee on Education and Employment; and was a member of the Standing Committee on Infrastructure and Communications; the Standing Committee on Petitions; the Standing Committee on Privileges and Members’ Interests and the Joint Standing Committe on the National Broadband Network.

 Mike is passionate about securing economic opportunities and jobs for Deakin, supporting local communities, and is focused on education and training, local infrastructure upgrades and maintaining fair work laws for working people.

-Mike served as the Federal Member for Deakin in the 42nd and 43rd Federal Parliaments from November 2007 to September 2013.
+Mike served as the Federal Labor Member for Deakin in the 42nd and 43rd Federal Parliaments from November 2007 to September 2013.